US limits immigration arrests at schools, 'protected' areas

 The new policy includes not just schools but medical and daycare facilities, playgrounds and recreation centers as well as demonstrations and rallies.

-It is likely to further alienate Biden critics who say weaker enforcement encourages migrants to seek to enter the country illegally.
-The Trump administration sparked criticism for seeking to arrest and remove anyone in the country illegally regardless of criminal history or community ties, though it also had a sensitive locations policy that limited enforcement actions in churches and other places.
+It also further alienated Biden critics who say weaker enforcement encourages migrants to seek to enter the country illegally.
+The Trump administration sparked criticism for seeking to arrest and remove anyone in the country illegally regardless of criminal history or community ties, though DHS also operated under a sensitive locations policy that limited enforcement actions in churches and other places.

 Guidelines issued earlier this year for immigration enforcement directed agents to focus on recent border crossers, national security threats and people who have committed serious crimes.
-DHS also imposed limits on arrests at courthouses when people showed up for other matters.
+DHS also imposed limits on arrests at courthouses when people showed up for other matters and ended mass worksite raids.

 Mayorkas has argued that his agency does not have the resources to pursue all of the estimated 11 million people in the country without legal status and that it should focus on those who pose the greatest risk to society.